snehaadak/React-Learnings/Episode 12/Redux.md

     - this hook will give us the access to our store i.e `we are subscribing to our store using selector`
     - we need to tell it which part of the store we need the access to or which specific portion we need to subscribe to,for our project that would be items const cartItems = useSelector((store)=>store.cart.items) which gives us access to items

+## How to optimize our App while using a `selector`?
+A: instead of subscribing to the whole store and then extracting the data that we require. instead subscribe to the specific data that we need.
+Because when we subscribe to the store when there are updates to the store to some other slice we wont be needing our slices to reload.Hence we subscribe to the very specific small portion of the store.

+## Difference between `reducer` and `reducers`?
+A: when we create the store it uses `reducer` which is the outside big reducer and it consists of `reducers` of the slices. but while exporting the reducers of the slice we export the `slice.reducer`